DiogoCruz40/assignment3_is/README.md

 #Assignment3_is
-This is a description of how to use kafka streams and deploy a Rest Service.
+This is a description of how to use kafka streams and deploy a Rest Service. \
+Finnally we use postman as our admin cli.

 #Rest Service